wp-plugins/contact-form-maker/readme.txt

 ### Updating the contact form.

-If you want to update the plugin while preserving your existing forms, you need to deactivate and delete the Form Maker from the list of installed plugins (Do not uninstall it using the Uninstall Form Maker option of the plugin) and install the new plugin.
-Afterwards, go to Form Maker>Manager and on the upper hand of the screen click on the “Update Forms” button.
-If the update is successful, you will see a notification message saying, “All forms are updated!”.
+If you want to update the plugin while preserving your existing contact forms, you need to deactivate and delete the Contact Form Maker from the list of installed plugins (Do not uninstall it using the Uninstall Contact Form Maker option of the plugin) and install the new plugin.
+Afterwards, go to Contact Form Maker>Manager and on the upper hand of the screen click on the “Update Contact Forms” button.
+If the update is successful, you will see a notification message saying, “All Contact forms are updated!”.

 == Screenshots ==
 1. [WordPress Contact Form](http://wordpress.org/plugins/contact-form-maker/) - Sample RSVP
 2. Contact Form Maker - Sample contact form
-3. Contact Form Maker - Manage forms
+3. Contact Form Maker - Manage contact forms
 4. Contact Form Maker - Creating a new conact contact form
 5. Contact Form Maker - Text input field type
 6. Contact Form Maker - Captcha field type